legzy27/react-paginated-bookapp/README.md

 3. Install necessary dependencies with `npm install` before the app can run locally.

-4. To launch the app locally use the command `npm start`. this will launch the app on localhost:3000, now go the browser to view the app
+4. To launch the app locally use the command `npm start`. this will launch the app on localhost:3000, now go the browser to view the app,navigate through the pages and do a search.

 5. Unit test is included in the ptroject to test UI components run npm test